qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Opening the Print Composer provides you with a blank canvas that represents the paper surface when print.
 Initially you can find on the buttons on the left beside the panel to add map composer items; the current |qg| map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
 In this toolbar you also find the toolbar buttons to navigate, zoomin on a part of the canvas and pan the view on the composer, the button to select the map composer item and the button the move the contents of the map item.

-Figure_composer_overview_ shows the initial view of the Print Composer before any elements are added.
+Figure_composer_overview_ shows the initial view of the Print Composer before any items are added.

 .. _Figure_composer_overview: